AyatoGIT/Portfolio/README.md

 # Lab5 Minesweeper - minesweeper game
 # BankAccountModified - implement an bank object that can holds multiple bank accounts using Dr.racket
 # MLprojects - reproduced simple machine learning projects watching YouTube video, using jupiterNotebook and famous frameworks like scikitlearn and pandas
+# webpagereproduction - reproduced webpage that has mouse hover action, sidebar and background video